 The Omani goalkeeper had already smuggled Ryan Fredericks’ strike onto the post after a typical bustling run onto the post before he made a brilliant stop to claw away Cairney’s curling free-kick and then hauled himself up to thwart Sone Aluko from the rebound.
 In the second half, Al-Habsi smothered a shot from ex-Royal Lucas Piazon, made an outstanding reaction drive to tip Kevin McDonald’s placed drive over the crossbar after a brilliant burst from Aluko and then threw himself at the feet of Chris Martin when the substitute seemed well placed to equalise.

 In the final minute of stoppage time, with Bettinelli a permanent fixture in the Reading box, Stefan Johansen swung over a cross from the left and Martin glanced a free header wide of the far post – summing up both a frustrating evening and an ultimately unfulfilling loan spell for the Scotland international.
-Fulham had soon plenty of application and endeavour but were punished for the lack of potency in the final third that has been the story of their season.
+Fulham had summoned plenty of application and endeavour but were punished for the lack of potency in the final third that has been the story of their season.

 Reading were much more ambitious than at Craven Cottage on Saturday, roared on by a fired-up Madjeski crowd and they went close to taking the lead in the thirteenth minute when Kermogant shook off the attentions of both Kalas and the excellent Tim Ream to swivel and shoot at goal.
 It looked like the opening goal, only for Bettinelli to brilliantly palm it around his post.